-Commonly known as thermal imaging, Thermography is a procedure where temperature of the skin is measured by using a thermo-sensitive camera.
+Commonly known as thermal imaging, thermography is a procedure where the temperature of the skin is measured by using a thermo-sensitive camera.
 Widely used for breast cancer thermal imaging, it is a non-invasive test with no radiation whatsoever.
-Apart from this, full body thermography is also used to detect any disease or deformity within a body.
+Full body thermography is also used to detect any disease or deformity within the body.

 This type of therapy works on a basic principle that relates to the increased blood flow and high metabolism of cancer cells.
 This means heat can be detected around the cancer tumor.
-Hence, a rise in skin temperature is clearly monitored through thermography.
+As such, a rise in skin temperature is clearly monitored through thermography.

 Studies have shown that an abnormal infrared is a sufficient indication of developing breast cancer.
 Women with consistent abnormal thermograms might be at a relatively higher risk for future breast cancer.
-Hence, thermography can be effectively used for breast cancer prevention.
+Thermography can be effectively used for breast cancer prevention.